-Off-site working means any location other than a University of Westminster campus or Halls of Residence.
+Off-site working means any location other than a University of Westminster campus or hall of residence.

 We organise some field work and off–site working for you.
 In some cases, however, you may need to organise this yourself.
 To help you do this we have developed new guidance around field work and field trips.

 Whether you are going overseas or staying in the UK, you will need to complete a risk assessment.

 If your trip is overseas, there is plenty of useful information about safety and security for your destination.
 The Foreign and Commonwealth Office has the most up-to-date information for each country and you should always check their website when planning a trip overseas.

 You will need to complete a risk assessment if your trip is in the UK or overseas.
 The risk assessment should be part of the process for planning your trip.
 Its purpose is to help you identify potential risks associated with your travel, the work you will be undertaking, and actions you can take to reduce those risks and plan for a safer trip.